-The development and implementation of new electrified and sustainable technology will transform our cities and transport system.
-Electrification enables us to decrease the use of fossil fuels and create a better city life by reducing noise and improving air quality.
+The development and implementation of new electrified and sustainable technology will transform the transport systems in our cities.
+Electrification enables us to decrease the use of fossil fuels and create better urban environments by reducing noise and improving air quality.

 Sweden in the forefront

 Sweden aims to achieve net-zero emissions of greenhouse gases by 2045.
 The transport sector is responsible for a significant share of these emissions, and transportation volumes are projected to increase.
-To reach Sweden’s emission reduction goals, developing and implementing electrified solutions to our cities and transport systems is crucial.
+Therefore, developing and implementing electrified solutions in the transport system is crucial to achieving emission reduction goals.

-The expansion of the number of electric vehicles calls for further development of the charging infrastructure.
-Since electric cars have a limited driving range, it is important to implement charging infrastructure, both where the vehicle is parked (e.g. apartment complexes and neighbourhoods), and charging stations along roads.
+The increasing number of electric vehicles calls for the further development of charging infrastructure.
+Since electric cars have a limited driving range, charging stations must be available, both where the vehicle is parked (e.g., apartment complexes and neighbourhoods) and along roads.
+Sweden is leading the way in developing and implementing new electric infrastructure.

-Sweden is taking the lead in the development and implementation of new electrified solutions in urban areas.
-At the local decision-making level and within the business sector, there is a strong will to reduce greenhouse gas emissions through the implementation of sustainable projects.
-The close collaboration in electrification projects, such as the eRoadArlanda and Elväg E16, can inspire other cities to implement innovative projects that can reduce greenhouse gas emissions, noise pollution and contribute to a resilient and sustainable society.
+At the local decision-making level and within the business sector, there is a strong will to implement sustainable solutions.
+Close collaboration in electrification projects, such as the eRoadArlanda and Elväg E16, can inspire other cities to implement technological innovations that can reduce greenhouse gas emissions, noise pollution and contribute to a resilient and sustainable society.

 Related Best Practices